Titanic Requiem: Initial reception

 One reviewer said of the New York Suite, "this musical voyage never left home waters".
 The same reviewer stated that: "Things picked up with the Requiem itself, which was performed with terrific focus under the baton of the music's orchestrator, Cliff Masterson.
 Robin Gibb's claim that the music could have been written 300 years ago turned out to be the literal truth, in parts.
 In the “Maiden Voyage” section there was a scrupulous correctness about the part-writing that would have merited a tick from a 19th-century Leipzig professor.
 Coupled with a distinctly English tone (born of distant memories of folk music mingled with a kind of Jacobean courtliness), it made for something sweetly earnest", and that: “the best things were the stern, minatory numbers, such as the “Confutatis”, which had a sudden turn to major-key radiance that Mendelssohn might have penned.”

 The première was criticised for organisational problems which led to some concert-goers being admitted late.
 Guest conductor Alan Chircop, who was in charge of the orchestra during the first half, was criticised, and the orchestra itself was said to be over-amplified.
 Jones's singing was called "unsure".
-The use of the classical requiem format was said to be misguided by Musical Source; however, the Telegraph reviewer differed, stating that the idea for the piece, written to mark the 100th anniversary of the Titanic’s sinking, was an ingenious one: compose a suite of mixed vocal and orchestral pieces that would trace the doomed ship’s maiden voyage, interweaving this with settings of the Latin Mass for the Dead.
+The use of the classical requiem format was said to be misguided by Musical Source; however, the Telegraph reviewer differed, stating that the idea for the piece, written to mark the 100th anniversary of the Titanics sinking, was an ingenious one: compose a suite of mixed vocal and orchestral pieces that would trace the doomed ship’s maiden voyage, interweaving this with settings of the Latin Mass for the Dead.